Column01/MCConsoleAPI/README.md

 Copy this somewhere, if you lose it you will need to regenerate it.
 This API key is also the only API key that can issue a new API key, so you need it if you would like to authorize other clients to use your server's API.

 The Admin (and any other API keys) are **server specific**.
-If you decide to host more than one server, you will need to run more than once instance of `MCConsoleAPI`.
+If you decide to host more than one server, you will need to run more than one instance of `MCConsoleAPI`.
 The API keys are stored in an SQLite3 database file in the server root (`api_keys.db`).
 If you ever lose your admin API key, or you need to regenerate your API keys in the event of a breach, just delete this file.

 See the next section on viewing the API documentation where you can also see the endpoint for creating a new API key.
 It is recommended you do this immediately and DO NOT use the Admin API key for every day tasks.